jdm79/boris-bikes/README.md

 ```
 As a person,
 So that I can use a bike,
-I'd like a docking station to release a bike.
+I'd like a docking station to release a bike

 As a person,
 So that I can use a good bike,